 The reason is there is a flow of subtle energy or ether from the poles to the equator of the earth.
 When you align with it, you move energy downward from the head to the feet, which is extremely health-producing.
 For much more on this subject, please read Down Energy And Healing on this site.

 Mattresses.
 Avoid sleeping on very soft mattresses that distort your posture.
 A firmer mattress is often better.

 Some conventional beds and some air beds are also good.
-I do not recommend water beds, although some people like them.
-I don't think it is ideal to be sleeping on water.
+We do not recommend water beds, although some people like them.
+We don't think it is ideal to be sleeping on water.
 Some mattresses are smelly when new and contain toxic fire retardants, so check on this.

 Magnetic mattress pads.
-I do not recommend magnetic mattress pads.
+We do not recommend magnetic mattress pads.
 Most help for a while.
 However, prolonged use usually is not helpful and may be harmful.
 A lot of 'magnetic deficiency syndrome' is caused by iron and other ferrous metal toxicity in the body.
-These metals will come out of the body with a nutritional balancing program.
+These metals will come out of the body with a development program.